Robot Operating System: Early days at Stanford (2007 and earlier)

 Sometime before 2007, the first pieces of what eventually would become ROS began coalescing at Stanford University.
-Eric Berger and Keenan Wyrobek, PhD students working in Kenneth Salisbury's robotics laboratory at Stanford, were leading the Personal Robotics Program.
+Eric Berger and Keenan Wyrobek, PhD students working in Kenneth Salisbury's The Robotics laboratory at Stanford, was leading the Personal Robotics Program.
 While working on robots to do manipulation tasks in human environments, the two students noticed that many of their colleagues were held back by the diverse nature of robotics: an excellent software developer might not have the hardware knowledge required, someone developing state of the art path planning might not know how to do the computer vision required.
 In an attempt to remedy this situation, the two students set out to make a baseline system that would provide a starting place for others in academia to build upon.
 In the words of Eric Berger, "something that didn’t suck, in all of those different dimensions".

 In their first steps towards this unifying system, the two built the PR1 as a hardware prototype and began to work on software from it, borrowing the best practices from other early open-source robotic software frameworks, particularly switchyard, a system that Morgan Quigley, another Stanford PhD student, had been working on in support of the STanford Artificial Intelligence Robot (STAIR) by the Stanford Artificial Intelligence Laboratory.
 Early funding of US$50,000 was provided by Joanna Hoffman and Alain Rossmann, which supported the development of the PR1.
 While seeking funding for further development, Eric Berger and Keenan Wyrobek met Scott Hassan, the founder of Willow Garage, a technology incubator which was working on an autonomous SUV and a solar autonomous boat.
 Hassan shared Berger and Wyrobek's vision of a "Linux for robotics", and invited them to come and work at Willow Garage.
 Willow Garage was started in January 2007, and the first commit of ROS code was made to SourceForge on 7 November 2007.